Gluten Free Travel: Eat Safely As a Celiac, Anywhere in the World

 The problem is, I still got sick when I used them.

 So in 2016, after hearing from others with celiac disease who struggled to eat safely on the road, I decided to build my own detailed cards.
-My plan was for my cards to be longer and more detailed, with special mention of cross-contact and cross-contamination, two issues that got me ‘glutened’ around the globe.
+My plan was for my cards to be longer and more detailed, with special mention of cross-contact, an issue that got me ‘glutened’ around the globe.

 I started with Japan, and built a very long guide to accompany the card.
 Initially, the cards were donation-only, but no one donated.
 Since I was paying for translations, and working many hours on the free guides that went with the cards, I decided to start charging for them.